ASofterSpace/assEditor/README.md

 ./run.sh
 ```

+## Alias

+You can add an alias to bash under Linux to call this more easily, e.g.:

+alias ae='/absolute/path/to/assEditor/run.sh'

+If you put this line into ~/.bashrc, it the alias ae will be available in every bash session.

 ## License

 We at A Softer Space really love the Unlicense, which pretty much allows anyone to do anything with this source code.